 On this page

 The main channel of research informing youth policy is large-scale youth research, which has been conducted every four years since 2000.
 In each cycle, the youth research is conducted in relation to 15-29 year olds on a representative sample of 8 000 people.
 Since 2009, the implementation of the research has been regulated by the National Youth Strategy (Nemzeti Ifjúsági Stratégia).
 This priority is reinforced in the youth policy report Hungarian Youth 2020 (Magyar Ifjúság 2020), which was published in 2013.
 In the framework of the EU project of the National Youth Council (EU Youth Dialogue) there are important research results which are incorporated into the decision making processes.

 Institutionalised mechanisms and actors

-As noted before, there are no institutionalised mechanisms of channelling youth research to policy making, but the role of the large scale youth research is central here.
+As noted before, there are no institutionalised mechanisms of channelling youth research to policy making, but the role of large scale youth research is central here.

 Researches related to youth policy were carried out in the National Institute for Family, Youth and Population Policy.
 Due to the restructuring of background institutions in 2016, these professional functions were assigned to the Ministry of Human Capacities, which in the end of 2017 founded the Maria Kopp Institute for Demography and Families (KINCS).
 From 2022, the responsible body for the professional management of the KINCS is the State Secretariat Responsible for Families in the Ministry for Culture and Innovation (Kulturális és Innovációs Minisztérium).
 Research management belongs also to the State Secretariat in cooperation with KINCS, regarding the following topics:

 - developing the family and population policy of the Government,

 - developing the tools for family and population policy and the system of family benefits,